 Try getting up 30 minutes earlier in the morning to knock out some tasks, or keeping a detailed planner.
 Also watch how much time you spend on social media!
 It’s a huge time suck.

 Another completely avoidable factor may just be a bad diet.
 There are strong correlations between rage and certain ingredients in food like gluten, preservatives, and artificial colors & flavors.

-After radically changing my diet a few years ago and incorporating Dosido Cannabis Strain to my daily routine, it’s amazing how much better (and calmer) I feel!
+After radically changing my diet a few years ago, it’s amazing how much better (and calmer) I feel!